 Steps of the Magnus Effect Pilot Experience

-This Pilot Experience addresses the shipbuilding and offshore renewable energy sectors as more recently, offshore wind energy structures are typically manufactured in local shipyards.
+This Pilot Experience addressed the shipbuilding and offshore renewable energy sectors as more recently, offshore wind energy structures are typically manufactured in local shipyards.
 The production of offshore jackets provides shipyards with new manufacturing opportunities and enables them to widen their scope.
 This is made possible due to the similarities in the manufacturing processes and it enables them to them take advantage of the existing synergies between both types of products: ships and offshore structures.
 This activity can have an important impact on local economies.
 For example, located nearby the CIFP Someso’ VET centre a large shipyard which had previously experienced a long period of underuse and low workload has in recent years turned to offshore jacket production.

 European Qualifications Framework (EQF) Level

-- Level 3 to Level 5.
+- Level 3 to level 5

 - Jose Luis Souto, CIFP, Someso

 - Francisco Sánchez Naya, CIFP, Someso